kennethaar/bookmarklet-snippets/README.md

 ### Use your own texts
 1. Create your text file like shown above
-2. Upload it to GitHub or Nextcloud, Onedrive, Dropbox or Gdrive.
+2. Upload it to GitHub, Pastebin or Nextcloud.
 3. Get the public or raw link to your file (the file must be accessible by everyone)
 4. Change the `TEXT_URL` in the bookmark code to your link